stripe/stripe-react-native/docs/card-payments-without-authentication.md

 For iOS you will have to run `pod install` inside `ios` directory in order to install needed native dependencies.
 Android won't require any additional steps.

 Configure the SDK with your Stripe [publishable key](https://dashboard.stripe.com/account/apikeys) so that it can make requests to the Stripe API.
-In order to do that use `StripeProvider` component in the root component of your application or `initialise` method alternatively.
+In order to do that use `StripeProvider` component in the root component of your application or `initStripe` method alternatively.

 ```tsx
 import { StripeProvider } from 'stripe-react-native';